Haiti's Need for

 Our plans for 2015

 The Bible is very clear on our responsibility to care for the fatherless.
-Therefore, Mission of Hope is determined to care for at least 150 orphans by 2015, giving them a quality home, a Christ-centered education, and a loving church community.
 It is our desire to be an agent and facilitator of transformation in as many of these children’s lives as possible, serving as the hands of Christ to protect, redeem and transform His children and teaching local churches to take on this biblical call as well.
 Mission of Hope aims to help the orphans through the Village of Hope orphanage as well as partnerships with other orphanages throughout Haiti.

 Whenever a new child comes in to the orphanage I always take some time with their family to get their story, where they came from, their family history and why the family made the decision to bring them to the orphanage.
 It is so important when the children get older, and start to ask questions, that we can share...
 Read More »